Table of Contents Contents

 When you’re filing your tax return as a self-employed individual, the process is much different than that for those who are traditionally employed.
-This is because you don’t pay taxes throughout the year and have to pay your taxes by the due date during tax season.
+This is because you don’t pay income taxes throughout the year and have to pay your taxes by the due date during tax season.
 While this can be difficult to calculate, form T2125 can help you calculate your net business income.
+Even if you choose to use tax software to file your taxes, these forms will be used.

 Where to find Form T2125?